WokLibCodeClub/Python-Clock/Step6-Making-the-hands-move/README.md

 Go [here](README2.md) for a hint.

-The second step is to get the minute hand to point in the right direction depending on what the current time is.
+The second step is to find a formula for **how many seconds have passed since the minute hand pointed at the 12**.

-In the ```while True:``` loop we already put in the code to get the time now, and put the hours in a variable called ```H```, the minutes in a variable called ```M``` and the seconds in a variable called ```S```.
-We have worked out a formula for the second hand to work out where it should point.
-Now we need to work out a formula for the minute hand.
-Here are some facts we need to use:
+We can then multiply the two formulas together to find the angle where the minute hand should point.

+Here are some facts we need to use for **how many seconds have passed since the minute hand pointed at the 12**:

 + the minute hand starts pointing towards the 12 at the beginning of the hour
 + the number of minutes since the hour began is in a variable called ```M```